f4z3r/beancount/README.md

 below.
 If you want to use this library and are missing a feature (regardless of whether this is listed below), open an issue and I will have a look.

-- [ ] Documentation: this I will add for sure.
 - [ ] Full support for transaction syntax, including posting costs, posting metadata, posting flags, etc.
 - [ ] Support for generating balances.